Chapter 3. I want a semi-auto.

-I am not much of a fan of the traditional double-action single-action semi-autos.
+I am personally not much of a fan of the traditional double-action single-action semi-autos.
 It can be a bear to get used to the shift in the feel of the weapon between the first and subsequent shots.
 As Colonel Cooper said, it is a solution in search of a problem.
 That is maybe not 100% on target, but it isn’t 100% off either.
 That being said, some people do like them and shoot them well.
 I went through a class at Front Site a while back and my shooting partner was a youngster with a Beretta.
 He managed that trigger very well indeed.

 The Glock and similar pistols, which use a partially pre-cocked striker and are generally considered to be double-action, have a lot going for them.
 You get the same trigger pull each and every time and it is a pretty decent pull, not too heavy.
 There are variations of trigger pull available by changing out the spring.

 The double-action only semi-autos have a revolver type pull, relatively long and relatively heavy, but it is consistent.

 Semi-autos also come in five different sizes, again depending on how you slice it.
 There is the smallest variety, the pocket pistols, like the Walther PPK and smaller.
 Then you have the medium frame single column magazine, like the S&W 39 series, the Kahr, or the SIG 239.
 These are a 9mm / .40 cal frame with a single column magazine.
 If you have small hands, these are the way to go.
 They hold less rounds than the double-column magazines, but you can grip the weapon properly if you do not have big hands.
 You will never be able to shoot a weapon well that does not fit your hand.

 Next up in size is the large frame single-column magazines, such as the Colt .45 auto.
 These hold between 7 and 10 rounds usually, depending on the caliber.